 2. List Down the Goods you Want to Purchase

 Sales orders and purchase orders are two different business documents that are related but serves different purposes to a business deal.
 Purchase orders are sent by the buyer, while sales orders are sent by the seller to the buyer to confirm a sale before the fulfillment of the order.
 In making a purchase order, you have to be specific with the details of the product or service that you want to purchase—the type of service, brand names, quality, quantity, and so forth.
 Specifying the data as mentioned, will make your purchase order more comprehensible, thereby making it effective.

 3. Specify the Billing Address

-Whether you're buying retail or wholesale, it is vital to indicate the exact date and billing address in your purchase order, so the supplier will know where and when to deliver the bill of sale.
+Whether you're buying retail or wholesale, it is vital to indicate the exact date and billing address in your purchase order, so the supplier will know where and when to deliver the receipt.

 4. Indicate the Terms of Payment

 In the bottom part of your purchase order, you have to indicate how you are supposed to pay the supplier for the item that you purchase—whether you want it through cash, check, or card/debit.
 By the time that supplier receives your purchase order, you will be sent with an order confirmation together with an invoice indicating the total amount of money that you ought to pay.